eimran-eimon/eimran-eimon.github.io/_pages/cv.md

 * <ins>**Full-Stack Software Engineer**</ins> (Mar 2020 - Present)
   at ***CoKreates Limited***

-  As part of its digitalization process, the Bangladesh government has developed Government Resource Planning (GRP), an Enterprise Resource Planning (ERP) solution of its own, to manage o ce works electronically to optimize and economize assets and expenses.
+  As part of its digitalization process, the Bangladesh government has developed Government Resource Planning (GRP), an Enterprise Resource Planning (ERP) solution of its own, to manage works electronically to optimize and economize assets and expenses.
   GRP is consists of eleven modules.
 From which, I have worked on the “Accounts Module”.
-Accounts Module is designed to manage all kinds of nancial activities records and transactions electronically to facilitate extensive search along with the generation of standard accounting reports.
+Accounts Module is designed to manage all kinds of financial activities records and transactions electronically to facilitate extensive search along with the generation of standard accounting reports.
   * Back-end: Java Spring Boot (Microservice Architecture)
   * Report Generation Tool: Jasper
   * Database: PostgreSQL